In this practice guideline

 - “Software for use in the retail industry” will be interpreted as “software for use in the provision of retail services”, and is acceptable.

-Terms that specify only the apparatus the software will be used on are generally not acceptable, because a wide range of software can be used on most apparatus.
+Terms that specify only the apparatus the software will be used on will not be acceptable if a wide range of software can be used on the specified apparatus.
 The following terms are unacceptable, for example:

 - Software for use on tablet computers